yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

-Furthermore, before matching any input, invalid UTF-16 input is detected automatically by the `reflex::Input` class and replaced with the `::REFLEX_NONCHAR` code point U+200000 that lies outside the valid Unicode range.
+Furthermore, before matching any input, invalid UTF-16 input is detected automatically by the `reflex::Input` class and replaced with the `::ERR_CHAR` code point U+200000 that lies outside the valid Unicode range.
 This code point is never matched by non-dot regex patterns and is easy to detect by a regex pattern with a dot and a corresponding error action as shown above.